almostearthling/when-command/README.md

 ~$ sudo tar xzf /path/to/when-command.tar.gz
 ```

-If you downloaded the zip file from the master branch of the repository, you might want to `mv when-command-master when-command` in the directory where the files have been unzipped.
+If you downloaded the zip file from the master branch of the repository, the user might want to `mv when-command-master when-command` in the directory where the files have been unzipped.
+Also, it's advisable to `cd` to the installation directory and `ln -s when-command.py when-command` in order to have a setup more similar to the one provided by the package and to be able to invoke the command omitting the `.py` extension.
+In the case of a system-wide installation, this has to be done using `sudo`.

 If the Debian/Ubuntu package is available for the desired release, the unzip/extract step can be replaced by `sudo dpkg --install when-command-VERSION_INFO.deb` where `VERSION_INFO` is the version suffix of the downloaded package: this will install the applet in `/opt/when-command`.
 The instructions given below will complete the installation for the current user and the applet icon will be activated at every login.
 Also please note that if the package installation was chosen, the command to invoke the applet from the command line can be shortened to `/opt/when-command/when-command` instead of `python3 /opt/when-command/when-command.py` -- although this is not mandatory.